 For the purposes of this report, the geographical coordinates of Monroe are 42.601 deg latitude, -89.638 deg longitude, and 1,020 ft elevation.

-The topography within 2 miles of Monroe contains only modest variations in elevation, with a maximum elevation change of 177 feet, and an average elevation above sea level of 1,045 feet.
+The topography within 2 miles of Monroe contains only modest variations in elevation, with a maximum elevation change of 177 feet and an average elevation above sea level of 1,045 feet.
 Within 10 miles also contains only modest variations in elevation (410 feet).
-Within 50 miles contains very significant variations in elevation (1,129 feet).
+Within 50 miles contains only modest variations in elevation (1,129 feet).

 The area within 2 miles of Monroe is covered by cropland (67%) and artificial surfaces (33%), within 10 miles by cropland (96%), and within 50 miles by cropland (81%) and trees (12%).